CLaigit/isingmodel/README.md

 # isingmodel

-How to run the program
+To output all matrix:
-  - Compile file: make ising.
+  - Compile file: make picture=1
   - Output data: ./2dising.sh	(If it doesn't work, type in: chmod +x ./2dising.sh).

-  - Calculate energy: animation.m (TODO).
+To output energy, heat capacity, magnetization, magnetization susceptibility:
+  - Compile file: make
+  - Output data: ./2dising.sh

+All data file will be in ./data

 How to access Titan box:
-ssh username@ieng6.ucsd.edu
+###ssh username@ieng6.ucsd.edu
-ssh username@igpu6-210.ucsd.edu
+###ssh username@igpu6-210.ucsd.edu

 How to run the cuda code:
 make cuda